 G-d said that Satan caused them to take off the clothes, to strip off their clothes that they had been wearing.
 Allah says in the Qur’an and in very plain language so that there is no question left, as to what the clothes really mean.
 He says the best of clothing is righteousness, so what does Satan take away from Adam, or cause a man and his wife to take off or the man and woman to leave off?
 It was their righteousness.

-means righteousness and Tahwah is the reverence, fear of the almighty G-d- love, worship and fear of the almighty G-d- or the awareness that Allah is ever present, that no matter how hid we may be, we're never hid from G-d.
+Salih means righteousness and Taqwah is the reverence, fear of the almighty G-d- love, worship and fear of the almighty G-d- or the awareness that Allah is ever present, that no matter how hid we may be, we're never hid from G-d.

 Then the desire in the person to always please G-d, knowing that G-d sees him all the time.
 Desire to see G-d.
-So this is Tahwah Arabic word meaning righteousness.
+So this is Taqwah.
+Taqwah is an Arabic word meaning righteousness.

 This is what the devil caused Adam and his wife to take off their righteousness and fear of G-d.
 Has that changed today?
 Not at all.
 It is still the devil that tempts the human being and leadership in society, the leaders and those that follow, to strip off the fear of G-d and leave off righteousness.